evanphx/eventd-rfc/README.md

   * Easy to write new tools/implementations in various languages
 * Compact and unambigious, improving ability to understand and evolve specification

+##### The bad

+* Not plain text, requires tools to read
+* Requires some custom framing for unterminated, append only files
+  * Can be as minimal as a varint size header

 #### Canonical JSON format

 * Events can be represented in JSON such that common types and formats are presented in the canonical way